RSS feedLink to Irishpapermoney main page

 Structure and History of Old Irish Currency Issues

-The Structure of Irish Currency Issues is briefly as follows: banknotes of the Irish Private banks (ca1670 - ca1836), issued by small banks of six partners or less; Old Banknotes (1783 - 1928), issued by the Joint stock commercial banks prior to currency partition in 1929; Currency Commission and Central Bank of Ireland Legal Tender Notes (Irish Government issue, 1928 - 2001), and Consolidated Bank Notes (Ploughman notes, issued by the commercial banks, 1929 - 1941); Northern Ireland notes (issued by the commercial banks, 1929 to the present day).
+The Structure of Irish Currency Issues is briefly as follows: banknotes of the Irish Private banks (ca1670 - ca1836), issued by small banks of six partners or less; Old Banknotes (1783 - 1928), issued by the Joint stock commercial banks prior to currency partition in 1929; Currency Commission and Central Bank of Ireland Legal Tender Notes (Irish Government issue, 1928 - 2001), and Consolidated Bank Notes ('Ploughman notes', issued by the commercial banks, 1929 - 1941); Northern Ireland notes (issued by the commercial banks, 1929 to the present day).

-All old Irish money issued by Irish banks except those of the private banks are reedemable at their face value by their issuing bank or its descendants.
+All old Irish money issued by Irish banks, except that of the private banks, right up to the modern 'Irish Punt' Series C notes is reedemable at face value by the issuing bank or its descendants.

 The web site main page links to all the Series of paper money of Ireland, and a pictorial history of Irish currency which shows the progression of issues starting with those of the private banks, the joint stock commercial banks, through to modern era Government issues and Northern Ireland issues.